ajdruff/mod-wp/README.md

 This error occurs because the credentials you provided do not have permissions to create a WordPress database.
 You can still continue, but you'll need to create the database manually or provide credentials for a user that has been granted the 'Create' permission.

-Either update the site-config.php with user credentials that have permissions to create a database, or do one of the following:
+Either update the config-site.json with user credentials that have permissions to create a database, or do one of the following: